 So being tolerant of handling is key as summer means a lot of grooming.
 I did think about shaving him down for the summer but we’re both too vain about his looks for that.
 His paws are particularly prone to needing handling.
 He’s picked up more than a few burrs and pine needles and starts limping before I pry them out.

 He knows “wait” means he needs to stay still.
 I don’t care which pose he is in as long as he stays put.
-Usually I use it to untangle his leash but also so I can grab whatever is currently tangled in his hair at the time.
+Usually I use it to untangle his but also so I can grab whatever is currently tangled in his hair at the time.

 With the warmer weather, he’s getting more off-leash time.
 It makes him happy to prance about off-leash and I enjoy watching him but he knows that if he doesn’t listen, the leash goes back on.
-Having a good recall is important so he’s not a nuisance while he sniffs about and doesn’t go running into roads.
+Having a is important so he’s not a nuisance while he sniffs about and doesn’t go running into roads.
 It takes a while to build a reliable recall but it’s worth it.

 What are your summer safety training tips for dogs?